The quantum Gaussian process state: A kernel-inspired state with quantum support data: Implementation details of the supervised Learning with qGPS

-Finally, the results from fitting on the complete training set were obtained from first running ten sweeps of the Bayesian sweep optimization approach as described above, before the full mean squared error was minimized with a quasi Newton optimizer (BFGS).
-While the Bayesian sweeping algorithm might be improved by additional adjustments to the specific details of the algorithm in the future, the obtained results already indicate a great potential of this approach for learning appropriate models of quantum states from randomly sampled training data in a reliable, generalizable and robust way.
+Finally, the results from fitting on the complete training set were obtained from \vthree{minimizing} the full \vone{mean} squared error with a quasi Newton optimizer (BFGS). \vthree{These calculations were intialized by either first running 1,000 epochs with the ADAM minimization scheme on the full data set with a learning rate of $10^{-3}$ and adapting the best parameters out of these 1,000 epochs (if $M \leq 2$), or by first running $10$ Bayesian sweeps w.r.t. the full data set across the lattice as described above (if $M > 2$).} While the Bayesian sweeping algorithm might be improved by additional adjustments to the specific details of the algorithm in the future, the obtained results already indicate a great potential of this approach for learning appropriate models of quantum states from randomly sampled training data in a reliable, generalizable and robust way.